 When Can an Employer Consider an Applicant’s Criminal History?

 Your company’s job application process may have long included an initial inquiry into whether the applicant had been convicted of a crime.
 However, recent “Ban the Box” legislation being enacted in states and municipalities nationwide is changing the way employers can inquire into an applicant’s criminal background.
-Specifically, these laws require an employer to wait until it is ready to offer a job to an applicant before inquiring into the applicant’s criminal background.
+Specifically, these laws require an employer to wait until either the first interview of an applicant or when the employer is ready to offer a job to an applicant, before inquiring into the applicant’s criminal background.

 - The specific duties and responsibilities necessarily related to the employment sought or held by the applicant;